-This semi-abandoned power station located in Hungary is a true gem among industrial locations and was once Europe’s most advanced power station.
+This semi-abandoned power station located in Hungary, named Kelenfold, is a true gem among industrial locations and was once Europe’s most advanced power station.
 The control room itself has been abandoned for quite some time, but most parts of the location are still in use providing power to a major city nearby.
 Therefor me and my friends were only allowed to visit a fragment of the huge complex.
 Luckily enough this happens to be the most beautiful abandoned control room I have ever seen.

-However, let’s dive into the history of this amazing building.
+Let’s dive into the history of this amazing building.

 The control room is located in a power station that’s over a 100 years old.
 As mentioned above the power station is semi-abandoned as most parts of it are still in use (privately owned).
 On a regular day it supplies the major city nearby with 60%of the heating and hot water and 4% of Hungary’s total energy supply also comes from this power station.
 The main gas supply to this power station comes from Russia through Ukraine.
 In case it gets shut off, for whatever reason, the station has a liquid fuel-oil reserve on-site that can last for eight days.